Heirs of God and Joint Heirs With Christ

 Christians are given the Holy Spirit upon baptism and the laying on of hands (Acts 2:38; 8:17), and that Holy Spirit unites with our spirit in man to give us new life as a child of God.

-For some thoughts on the incredible inheritance God offers in the Kingdom of God, see the article “Children of God.”
+For some thoughts on the incredible inheritance God offers in the Kingdom of God, see our articles “Joint Heirs With Christ” and “Children of God.”